-Have you heard of Extracorporeal Shock Wave Therapy (ESWT) or Extracorporeal pulse activation therapy (EPAT)?
+Want To Know More About Extracorporeal Shock Wave Therapy (ESWT) or Extracorporeal Pulse Activation Therapy (EPAT)?

 At Laurel Foot & Ankle and Northern Virginia Foot & Ankle, we don’t do ESWT.
 We have many other ways (that we think are better) to treat the pain and dysfunction you are experiencing.
 But, we thought you might find this interesting.